Azathothep/ft_malloc/README.md

 For TINY and SMALL zones, each request to `mmap` is able to contain at least 100 slots of the maximum allocation size.

 For LARGE zones, an `mmap` request is equal to at least 20 pages.

+### Minimum mapped memory

+**ft_malloc** keeps, at all time, a minimum amount of mapped memory for each zone.
+This memory will never be unmapped.

+This amount depends on the system's page size but for pages of 4096 bytes, it equals:
+- 3 pages for the TINY zone
+- 26 pages for the SMALL zone
+- 20 pages for the LARGE zone

 ### Memory coalescion